We may earn money or products from the companies and/or linked items in this post.

 Since he is the Grill Master in this house, I asked him to help me with this post for his BBQ Chicken.
-Not only does he do an awesome job cooking, he takes some pretty amazing photos!
+Not only does he do an awesome job cooking, but he also takes some pretty amazing photos!
 Here is a simple step by step guide on how he prepares this beautiful BBQ Chicken.

 To avoid any ‘lighter fluid’ taste, he prefers to start the briquettes using the burner on his grill.
 He uses 18 – 20 briquettes for a 4 lb. chicken and 25 – 30 briquettes for a 6 lb. chicken.
 Place the briquettes in the starter chimney and turn on the burner.
 It takes about 1 minute for the briquettes to start to smoke.
 Move the chimney to your BBQ.

 You want to leave the briquettes in the chimney until the coals on the top are red around the edges.
 Don’t wait too long before removing the coals from the chimney or your coals won’t last long enough to cook the chicken.

 This is about the time he sits back with a beer in hand, and relaxes in his “backyard garden paradise”.

 Prepare your chicken by washing it first, rubbing it with some Olive Oil, and covering with your favorite spice mix.
 He uses something different every time.
 We often use the McCormick’s Grill Mates spices, but sometimes he just grabs whatever out of the cabinet.
 Garlic powder, smokey paprika, cayenne, salt, pepper, whatever you like.

 When the coals are ready just make sure they are moved to the side so that you are not cooking over direct heat.
 He uses a coal basket to keep the coals over to the side.
 Place the chicken on the BBQ over indirect heat, cover, and do not remove the lid for at least 1 hour.
 I know you are tempted to, but be patient.